5 Myths About Prenatal Screening

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 For some women, anxiety rises with prenatal genetic screenings — tests that can help identify genetic abnormalities before a baby’s birth.
-Rocio Moran, MD, a clinical geneticist in Cleveland Clinic’s Center for Personalized Genetic Healthcare, understands those fears.
+Clinical geneticist Rocio Moran, MD, understands those fears.
 Part of alleviating them is separating myth from reality.

 Certain tests — ultrasound and serum screening, for example — are available for all pregnant women.
 But some screenings are recommended only for high-risk pregnancies.
 If you are 35 or older, if you have had an abnormal ultrasound or blood screening, or if you have a family history of birth defects or genetic disorders, you may be high-risk.